REM Frequently Asked Questions

 Users who reside in another zone but already hold a TRAMREM pass as part of the fare measure may continue to use this fare.

 exo5 Mascouche line transit options

-A change of platform at Central Station
+Change of platform at Central Station

-For the other trains, users may exit at Sauvé station and take the 31 Saint-Denis – South bus to the next accessible métro station: Rosemont.
+Toward Montréal, users may exit at Sauvé station and take the 31 Saint-Denis – South bus to the next accessible métro station: Rosemont.

 exo6 Deux-Montagnes line transit options